Valley Greyhound Stadium

 The Valley Greyhound Stadium is a greyhound racing stadium in Twyn Road, Ystrad Mynach, Hengoed, Wales.
+In 2023, the stadium became affiliated to the Greyhound Board of Great Britain (GBGB).

 Location

 The track, known as 'The Valley', is on Twyn Road (CF82 7SP) sandwiched between the Caerphilly Road and A469 and the east bank of the Rhymney River (on the north side of the Dyffryn Business Park).